kodosa7/party-slide-viewer/README.md

 - There's no entry presentation system nor any kind of entry input (yet)

 # How to use it
-- open the html inyour browser
+- open the html in your browser
 - click on the button and upload your image
 - do it again for another images if you need them
 - connect the screen output to the party beamer